oktadev/okta-blog/_source/_posts/2022-06-17-react-firebase-serverless.md

 module.exports = { getGrades };
 ```

 First, `exchangeOktaTokenForFirebaseToken` will provide a custom token from Firebase to use in your application.
 Firebase allows you complete control over your authentication via the `signInWithCustomToken` method you used on the client.
 You need to create a custom token using your service account.
 You downloaded your service account definition as a JSON file earlier.
-Then you can call `createCustomToken` from your `auth` object against your service account.
+Now you can call `createCustomToken` from your `auth` object against your service account.
 This function requires a `uid` and optionally accepts other claims you may wish to add.
 Be mindful that [Firebase reserves token names](https://firebase.google.com/docs/auth/admin/create-custom-tokens#reserved_custom_token_names).

 You can then obtain a token from the Okta authorization server and present it to the Firebase Function to be verified using the `OktaJwtVerifier`.
 If the Okta token is valid, you will call your Okta authorization server's `userInfo` endpoint to obtain additional information about your user.
 You can include this information in your Firebase token as its custom claims.
 Then you can use the `firebaseApp` object to create your token with those claims.
 You'll return this token to the client and sign in with it.

 Next, you have the `getGrades` function.
 You check `context.auth` to see if the user is logged in.
 If they aren't, you are throwing an error.
 If they are, allow the user to access the grades data in that file.

 There are two different ways to set up functions in Firebase, `onCall` and `onRequest`. `onRequest` gives you a more raw form of handling the incoming call.
 You'd need to set up your CORS code, your authentication, and all the good stuff that the `onCall` wrapper takes care of for you.
-For example, `context.auth` is provided because you used the `onCall` whereas you would need to obtain this information manually through `onRequest`.
+For example, `context.auth` is provided because you used the `onCall`, whereas through `onRequest` you would need to obtain this information manually.

 ## Test your app locally using Firebase emulators